ioccc-src/winner/faq.md

 </div>

 The IOCCC makes extensive use of [markdown](https://daringfireball.net/projects/markdown/).
-For example, we [submitting to the IOCCC](#submit), we have people to submit remarks about entry in markdown format.
+For example, when [submitting to the IOCCC](#submit), we have people submit remarks about entry in markdown format.
 Every [winning IOCCC entry](years.html) uses a `README.md` markdown file as the basis for forming the `index.html` web page for that entry.
 All generated HTML pages on the [Official IOCCC website](https://www.ioccc.org/index.html)